Oil Millionaire App: One Lazy ‘Oiligarch’ and Not Much More

 Quick Summary of Oil Millionaire App

-Pros: Thanks to Wikipedia, I learned about the history of the words oligarch and “oiligarch.”
+The Good: Thanks to Wikipedia, I learned about the history of the words oligarch and “oiligarch.”

-Cons: The utter laziness of these scammers, “letting an oil company frack in your backyard is actually an awesome idea”, lack of any information on how the app works, etc. annoyed the &^%! out of me.
+The Bad: The utter laziness of these scammers, “letting an oil company frack in your backyard is actually an awesome idea”, lack of any information on how the app works, etc. annoyed the &^%! out of me.

-Our Recommendation: You’re better off spending that $300 investment on BP or Exxon stock- at least these companies pay you a quarterly dividend.
+The Bottom Line: You’re better off spending that $300 investment on BP or Exxon stock- at least these companies pay you a quarterly dividend.
 Or you could learn how to build a real business with our top recommendation.

 Here at I’ve Tried That, we review many different binary options scams, which usually consist of automated software programs that claim to send you trading signals and/or minimize your trading losses.
 Typically, these scam programs at least gloss over how they will make you a multi-millionaire.
 At least they try, in some small way, to make an effort and to not insult your intelligence.